-Join Sean Colins for an in-depth discussion in this video Understanding SSL transactions, part of Understanding Secure Sockets Layer.
+Join Sean Colins for an in-depth discussion in this video Understanding SSL transactions, part of Learning Secure Sockets Layer.

 - In this movie, we're going to talk about SSL transactions, from start to finish.
 We're going to give you the whole picture, and we're going to put it into context with what we're trying to protect against as well.
 So, let's get started.
 We start this process off with a handshake.
 It all starts with you or someone in a browser probably making a connection to a server, right?
 So, this is coming from a client.
 The client is going to send to that server the encryption types that it supports and a random number.
 The server will then send back its supported encryption types, including hash methods and encryption algorithms and the server certificate.